Review | Martha Dear doubles down on the seduction of sourdough to make pizzas like no other

 My first bite sent small electric pulses racing down each side of my jaw, like when you accidentally bite into a Sichuan peppercorn.
 The sourness had such a presence that Martha Dear co-owners Demetri Mechelis and Tara Smith should list its components right along with the pizza’s toppings: mozzarella, basil, tomato, lactic acid and acetic acid.
 I mean, it’s not enough to call this a sourdough pizza.

 Yet it wasn’t the acids alone that struck me: It was their interplay with char, those blackened and blistered sections that formed on the pizza’s rim during its brief stay inside a high-heat oven.
-The bitterness, the sourness, the milkiness and the salt: They combined to produce a crust unlike any I had sampled before, and I had sampled a lot.
+The bitterness, the sourness, the chewiness and the salt: They combined to produce a crust unlike any I had sampled before, and I had sampled a lot.
 This was pizza as individual as a signature, and this one was signed by Demetri Mechelis.
 I had to learn more about his pies, and why they sell out in a matter of minutes on the weekends.

 * * *